HIV/AIDS in Brazil: Test and Treat policy

+Pre-Exposure Prophylaxis

+Brazil became one of the first low- and middle-income countries to offer pre-exposure prophylaxis (PrEP) through the public health system.
+Since 2017, tenofovir/emtricitabine (TDF/FTC) has been available free of charge through the SUS to individuals at substantial risk of HIV acquisition, including MSM, transgender women, sex workers, and serodiscordant couples.
+The Brazilian PrEP program is among the largest in Latin America by coverage.

 Social policies

 Brazil's response has been characterized by reaching out to groups which account for a high percentage of AIDS transmission, including relationships with non-governmental organizations.
 For example, in contrast to many parts of the world, condoms were prioritized early and aggressively.
 Condom use in first sexual intercourse increased from 4% in 1986 to 48% in 1999 and to 55% in 2003, spurred by government programs to increase awareness, decrease the price, and increase the availability of condoms.

 Prostitute groups were involved in the distribution of information materials and condoms.
 Similarly, needle exchange programs were implemented.
 The prevalence of HIV among injecting drug users (IDUs) fell from 52% in 1999 to 41.5% in 2001.
 12 needle exchange programs were implemented between 1994 and 1998; 40 had been implemented by 2000, distributing 1,500,000 syringes in just a year.
 HIV prevalence among IDU decreased even more dramatically in some cities.

 In 1988 comprehensive screening tests were implemented nationwide in blood banks, following a similar program in São Paulo in 1986.
 The results of these programs were not realized fully until 2000 as a result of the incubation period of the virus, but new cases from blood transfusion became virtually non-existent at that time and new and more effective nucleic acid testing is being considered.
 Mother-to-child transmission was similarly practically eradicated, falling to a transmission rate of 3%, a level comparable to most developed countries, with the implementation of zidovudine treatment regimes to mother and child and recommendations against breastfeeding.